 As her daughters grew older, expenses grew.
 Neither the government nor local charities could help, and relatives were not supportive.
 Jeyalalitha worked hard to keep her daughters with her, but eventually made the hardest and most selfless decision a mother could make – to give the children up to an orphanage where their needs would be met.

 Childhood is critical in a person’s life and family helps shape childhood.
 For Jeyalalitha’s daughters, growing up in a family ripped apart by death and poverty was no way for them to experience childhood.
 These young girls needed someone to care for them beyond what a worker at an orphanage could provide.
 They needed love and individual attention – they needed their mother.

 Jeyalalitha’s story is not unique.
 In Sri Lanka, parents are resorted to placing their children in orphanages because of the lack of a stable income and opportunities to provide for the home.
-In the region where Jeyalalitha lives, about 1,000 children live in orphanages, many of whom could live at home if the family was strengthened.
+In the region where Jeyalalitha lives, about a 1,000 children live in orphanages, many of whom could live at home if the family was strengthened.

 Jeyalalitha did not give up on her daughters.
 She visited them often and continued working hard to one day be able to provide for them.
 We met Jeyalalitha during this time.
 With the support of a few donors, we supported this hard-working single mother to do the best for her daughters.

 CERI helped Jeyalalitha buy cooking utensils that would allow her to grow her food sales into small-scale food processing for a nearby hotel.
 Suddenly, she was able to work and gain a steady flow of income.
 More than that, she could prepare the food at home, allowing her to be with her daughters.